yousafsyed/balancedpayments/README.md

 Blanaced Payments Php Library
 ================

 Balanced Payments Php Library.
 This library is free to use for commercial and personal usage.
 Just download it and include into your project.
+Feel free to extend and commit on this library.
+I will approve the new changes if they are really good.

 ### Todo
 ---